-XIV.
-JRCERT NON-COMPLIANCE COMPLAINT POLICY / DUE PROCESS
+XIII.
+JRCERT NON-COMPLIANCE COMPLAINT POLICY/DUE PROCESS

-It is essential that the program of Radiologic Technology provide students, faculty, clinical staff, or institutional staff with an unbiased avenue to pursue complaints or grievances regarding allegations of non-compliance of JRCERT standards and the opportunity to be heard in a timely manner.
+It is essential that the program of Radiologic Technology provide students, faculty, clinical preceptors/clinical staff, or institutional staff with an unbiased avenue to pursue complaints or grievances regarding allegations of non-compliance of JRCERT standards and the opportunity to be heard in a timely manner.
 These standards are reviewed in the Radiologic Technology curriculum course: Fundamental of Radiological Sciences and Health Care and are available for review at www.jrcert.org.
 The following outlines the steps for formal resolution of a grievance or complaint regarding allegations of non-compliance of JRCERT standards.

-- 1. Inform the program director of grievance or complaint regarding allegations of non-compliance of JRCERT standards within 5 days of occurrence by submission of a written letter describing the allegations of non-compliance of JRCERT standards. - 2.
-The program director will investigate the allegations of non-compliance of JRCERT standards within 5 days and will report the findings to the student/faculty/clinical staff/institutional staff within 2 weeks, or a time agreed to by both parties with a written memorandum.
-In the event that the allegation is substantiated, a plan for improvement will be implemented and will be included in the written memorandum. - 3.
-In the event the student/faculty/clinical staff/institutional staff does not feel that the complaint or grievance regarding allegations of noncompliance of JRCERT standards has been resolved, they should refer to the Cameron University Student Handbook under Grievance Procedure and follow the procedures outlined.
+- the program director of grievance or complaint regarding allegations of non-compliance of JRCERT standards within 5 1. days of occurrence by submission of a written letter describing the allegations of non-compliance of JRCERT standards. - program director will investigate the allegations of non-compliance of JRCERT standards within 5 days and will report the 2. findings to the student/faculty/clinical preceptors/clinical staff/institutional staff within 2 weeks, or a time agreed to by both parties, with a written memorandum.
+In the event that the allegation is substantiated, a plan for improvement will be implemented and will be included in the written memorandum. - the event the student/faculty/clinical preceptors/clinical staff/institutional staff does not feel that the complaint or grievance 3. regarding allegations of non-compliance of JRCERT standards has been resolved, they should refer to the CU Student Handbook under Grievance Procedure and follow the procedures outlined.